 Buying a car is an exciting experience, but before you get carried away, it’s crucially important that you know exactly which questions to ask so that you have all the information that you need.
-Whether you’re buying it for yourself or a friend, from a dealership or a private buyer, the car buying process can be a daunting task and with lots of added pressure for first time drivers, it’s worthwhile having the opportunity to sniff out any problems and not being afraid to ask any questions that may help your decision making as whether you choose to buy.
+Whether you’re buying it for yourself or a friend, from a dealership or a private buyer, the car buying process can be a daunting task and with lots of added pressure for first-time drivers, it’s worthwhile having the opportunity to sniff out any problems and not being afraid to ask any questions that may help your decision making as to whether you choose to buy.

-Here’s our secondhand car checklist below that lists the questions you need to ask before buying a second hand car:
+Here’s our secondhand car checklist below that lists the questions you need to ask before buying a second-hand car: